-Office security systems present some unique challenges when it comes to the installation of burglar alarms, access entry systems and other watchful measures.
+Office security systems present some unique challenges when installing burglar alarms, access entry systems and other watchful measures.

-Offices can be targeted for theft, illegal entry, even forced occupation and, as the most likely victims will be offices that have little or no security in place it makes sense to take precautions to reduce the threat or incidence of crime in your offices.
+Offices can be targeted for theft, illegal entry, even forced occupation and, as the most likely victims will be offices with little or no security in place, it makes sense to take precautions to reduce the threat or incidence of crime in your offices.

 A professional crime prevention survey should include an analysis of the current security measures, how these measures are implemented and enforced, how often they are overhauled and who is responsible for them.

 Offices present unique problems for security alarm professionals.
 Many offices will have significant numbers of staff, some probably working in large open-plan environments.

 Here are a few safeguarding measures to consider when protecting offices and staff from unwanted intrusion or illegal entry.